gtoran/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Priority road 		| Priority road      							|

 The model was able to correctly guess all traffic signs, providing complete accuracy.
 On a larger dataset I would expect to see some errors given the error rate.

+Compared to the test dataset, accuracy with these five images is higher (100%) than what we saw in the previous model (%96).
+Performance on new data is better than the training dataset, so fortunately it doesn't look like the model is overfitting (as in it's not "memorizing" training data instead of generalizing from trend).

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction and identify where in your code softmax probabilities were outputted.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)